cocus/baofeng-bf666s-repurpose/readme.md

 | 0x03c4-0x0c6 | 1 | Unused | |
 | 0x03c7 | 1 | Bit0 = Scan Mode (0 = carrier, 1 = time) | TBD |

+# Homebrew Firmware

+This is a work-in-progress.
+Current aim is to be able to flash a custom application replacing Baofeng's stock application (leaving their bootloader in place!).

+A new linker script should be created for the hello world homebrew application.
+The idea for this app is to send some data through the UART, maybe reacting to the PTT, FUN and MONITOR buttons; and/or even reading and writing registers of the AT1141 to further understand how it works.

+Please feel free to open PRs or questions as a new issue.